Hello and welcome to Basic Bookkeeping For Dummies where you can learn about and purchase the Bookkeeping For Dummies book.

 This Bookkeeping for Dummies book will help teach you how to maintain thorough and accurate bookkeeping which is crucial to any business.
 It is also very important to others who work with each business.

 These people include employees, financial lenders and investors and they can benefit from the basic Bookkeeping For Dummies book as well.
-Both inside and outside of the business, all of the people involved depend on a bookkeeper’s thourough and accurate recordkeeping and the basic Bookkeeping for Dummies book teaches you how to accomplish this.
+Both inside and outside of the business, all of the people involved depend on a bookkeeper’s thorough and accurate record keeping and the basic Bookkeeping for Dummies book teaches you how to accomplish this.

-Does your accountant spend more time on basic bookkeeping than on minimising your tax bill?
-If you’re a small business owner who wants to take financial matters into your own hands, look no further.Basic Bookkeeping for Dummies will guide you through all the basic skills needed to keep your business efficient and cost-effective.
+Does your accountant spend more time on basic bookkeeping than on minimizing your tax bill?
+If you’re a small business owner who wants to take financial matters into your own hands, look no further.Basic Bookkeeping For Dummies will guide you through all the basic skills needed to keep your business efficient and cost-effective.

 Introduction of the basic Bookkeeping For Dummies book.